arkency/posts/posts/2023-11-23-activerecord-repository.md

 ---
-created_at: 2023-11-23 12:26:49 +0100
+created_at: 2023-12-28 16:00:00 +0100
 author: Paweł Pacana
 tags: ["rails"]
 publish: false
 ---

-# ActiveRecord x Repository
+# Repository implementation on ActiveRecord

-Repository is strictly a tactical pattern in a developer's toolbox.
-It aims to solve a particular problem of (...).
+In its essence, a Repository separates domain objects from how they're persisted and provides a limited interface to access them.
+It's a tactical pattern described with far more words by [Fowler](https://martinfowler.com/eaaCatalog/repository.html) and [Evans](https://www.domainlanguage.com) than I'd like to include in this introduction.
+It stands in complete opposition to what [ActiveRecord](https://www.martinfowler.com/eaaCatalog/activeRecord.html) pattern promotes.
+Why bother transforming one into another?

 The problem with ActiveRecord pattern comes from its greatest strength.
 It's a double-edged sword.
-Immensely useful in rapid prototyping for a solopreneur.
+Immensely useful in rapid prototyping for a "solopreneur".
 Flexible for a well-knit and disciplined team.
-Spiralling out of control in a wide organisation and relatively big legacy application.
+Spiralling out of control in a wide organisation with multiple teams working on a relatively big legacy application.

-As of now ActiveRecord::Base has 2137 methods in its public interface.
-Let alone ActiveRecord::Relation that one usually interacts too.
+As of now bare `ActiveRecord::Base` begins with 350 instance methods on its public interface.
+Add to that 496 methods of `ActiveRecord::Relation` that one usually interacts with.
 Performing a larger refactoring that covers all possible usage patterns of such ActiveRecord models becomes a nightmare.
-Initial checklist includes
+Initial checklist includes:

 - vast query API
 - callbacks
-- relations and its extensions and the conventional (thus implicit) behaviour
+- relations, its extensions and the conventional behaviour
-- any gem in the `Gemfile` that extends `ActiveRecord::Base` behaviour by adding new methods and altering behaviours
+- gems in the `Gemfile` that extend `ActiveRecord::Base` — adding new methods and altering behaviours

 That's a significant scope to cover.
 It translates to a certain cost of time, energy and confidence to pull out any change on it in a production system that earns money.

-I vaguely remember a few attempts from my colleagues in the past to tame AR API a bit.
+I remember a few past attempts from my colleagues to control the scope of ActiveRecord surfaced in larger codebases.

-`not_activerecord`

-There were "query objects" that addressed there "read" part [dej linka].
+There was the [not_activerecord](https://github.com/paneq/not_activerecord) to help express the boundaries.
+There were various approaches to [query](https://codeclimate.com/blog/7-ways-to-decompose-fat-activerecord-models) [objects](https://thoughtbot.com/blog/a-case-for-query-objects-in-rails) that addressed the read part.

-I also recall a saying from Adam Niesłodowy that you can get 80% benefits out of repository by putting 20% effort into AR like this:
+I also vaguely recall a quote from [Adam Pohorecki on a DRUG meetup](http://adam.pohorecki.pl/blog/2013/06/27/ppppp-talk-at-drug/) that you can get 80% benefits out of Repository by putting 20% effort into shaping ActiveRecord like this:

 ```ruby
 class Transaction